ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Handle missing or invalid state cookie

-If the user navigates directly to the BankdID status page (*/ActiveLogin/BankId/Auth*) the state cookie (*__ActiveLogin.BankIdState*) will be missing.
+If the user navigates directly to the BankID status page (*/ActiveLogin/BankId/Auth*) the state cookie (*__ActiveLogin.BankIdState*) will be missing.
 If that happens, the flow will fail.
 By default, the user will be redirected back to the `cancelReturnUrl`, see [Setting the return URL for cancellation](#return-url-for-cancellation).

-This behaviour can be overriden by implementing `IBankIdInvalidStateHandler` and adding that to the IOC-container.
+This behaviour can be overridden by implementing `IBankIdInvalidStateHandler` and adding that to the IOC-container.

 A simple sample of such handler is: